ieadoboe/ai-code-autocompletion/README.md

 ## Challenges and Limitations

 1. Context Window Limitations: The model can only see a limited amount of context (often just the current function), making it difficult to understand the broader codebase.
-2. Computational Efficiency: Code suggestions must appear nearly instantaneously to be useful, requiring model optimization for low latency.
+2. Computational Efficiency: Code suggestions must appear nearly instantaneously to be useful, requiring more (GPU) power and model optimization for low latency.

 ## Conclusion

 This project demonstrates the feasibility of fine-tuning a code autocompletion model using modern techniques such as PEFT and LoRA.
-The Salesforce CodeGen model shows promising results for Python code completion tasks.
+The Salesforce CodeGen model shows promising results for not only Python code completion tasks and can easily be extended and trained with other programming languages.

 ## Remarks